 These pass-through costs are the direct expenses associated with your aircraft's upkeep and flights.
 They include everything from fuel for a cross-country trip to the salary for your trusted pilot.
 While your management company handles the payment and accounting for these items, the financial responsibility ultimately rests with you, the owner.
 Understanding these costs is a key part of grasping the total financial commitment of aircraft ownership.
 Let’s break down the most significant expenses you should plan for outside of your monthly management fee.

-Maintenance and Repairs
+Budgeting for Maintenance and Repairs

 Your management company will oversee all scheduled inspections and address any unexpected repairs, but the cost of parts and labor is billed directly to you.
 This includes everything from routine oil changes to major engine overhauls.
 A great management team adds value by using their industry connections to find certified technicians and source parts efficiently.
 They also handle the complex task of scheduling maintenance to minimize downtime.
 This proactive approach helps mitigate the impact of surprise repairs, keeping your aircraft in top condition and ready for your next trip.

-Insurance Premiums
+Understanding Your Insurance Premiums

 Insurance is a non-negotiable and significant cost of owning an aircraft.
 Your management company will leverage its expertise and relationships with aviation underwriters to secure comprehensive coverage at competitive rates.
 However, the premium itself is a direct expense for you.
 The cost of insurance varies widely based on your aircraft’s type and value, your operational needs, and pilot experience.
 Your management partner will handle the administrative side of maintaining the policy, but the annual or monthly premium payments will be part of your operating budget.

-Crew Salaries and Training
+Factoring in Crew Salaries and Training

 Unless you’re a certified pilot qualified to fly your own jet, you’ll need a professional crew.
 The salaries, benefits, and recurrent training costs for your pilots and any cabin crew are your responsibility.
 Your management company acts as your HR department, handling the recruitment of qualified professionals, payroll, and scheduling.
 They also ensure your crew’s certifications and training are always up to date, meeting rigorous FAA standards.
 This service is vital for safety and compliance, but the financial investment in your dedicated crew is a separate operational expense.

-Fuel and Other Operating Costs
+Covering Fuel and Daily Operating Costs

 Every time your aircraft takes off, it incurs variable costs.
 Fuel is the most significant of these, and prices can fluctuate.
 A midsize jet can easily burn through hundreds of gallons per hour, meaning frequent flyers might spend over $1 million on fuel annually.
 Beyond fuel, you’ll also cover expenses like landing and handling fees at airports, catering for your flights, and international permit fees.
 Your management company will often secure volume discounts on fuel and services, passing those savings on to you, but these trip-related costs are always billed back to the owner.

-How to Choose the Right Aircraft Management Company
+Finding the Right Aircraft Management Partner

 Selecting an aircraft management company is one of the most important decisions you’ll make as an owner.
 This partnership goes beyond simple logistics; it’s about entrusting a team with a significant asset and, more importantly, your safety.
 The right company acts as your dedicated flight department, handling the complexities so you can enjoy the benefits of ownership.
 When you start comparing your options, focus on transparency, experience, and a shared commitment to your goals.